aptivator/fretology-engine/README.md

 any custom tuning.
 Notes by default are grouped by strings and can also be grouped by frets.
 Note picking from a dataset can be purely random or progress on a string-by-string or fret-by-fret basis.
-For the latter modes, a string or a fret is picked and notes within are selected exhaustively, before selection moves to a next string or fret.
+For the latter modes, a string or a fret is picked and notes within are selected exhaustively, before selection moves to the next string or fret.
 When using the string or fret progression, strings or frets can be chosen randomly or sequentially (acendingly or descendingly).
 Notes within a string or a fret can also be chosen randomly or sequentially.
 Starting strings or frets